For daily wit & wisdom, sign up for the Almanac newsletter.

 Slide a couple of heated beanbags under the covers for a few minutes before you turn in for the night to create an intense coziness that helps you slip quickly into a restful sleep.

-My go-to plan for evening coziness: I heat a couple of my beanbags, apply them to a stressed area, and sit in my recliner under a thick plush blanket sipping a cup of ginger tea, to read a book or the newspaper, do a word puzzle, watch tv, or chat online—pure joy, especially after that hot bath.
+My go-to plan for evening coziness: I heat a couple of my beanbags, apply them to a stressed area, and sit in my recliner under a thick plush blanket; there, I sip a cup of ginger tea, read a book or the newspaper, do a word puzzle, watch tv, or chat online—pure joy, especially after that hot bath.

 Warm Up With Food and Drink